openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 - Subnets must all be a part of the same OpenStack cloud
 - Each subnet must be able to be tagged, and have the capacity for at least one tag.
 This allows us to add the `kubernetes.io/cluster/.*:` shared tag to identify the subnet as part of the cluster.
 The k8s cloud provider code in kube-controller-manager uses this tag to find the subnets for the cluster to create LoadBalancer Services.
 - The CIDR block for each one must be in MachineNetworks.
-- The host running the installer needs to be able to send http requests to the api.
+- The host running the installer needs to be able to send HTTP requests to the API.
 - The installer should be able to support provider networks, as well as tenant networks.

 ### Resources Created by the Installer